slarmoo/.github/profile/css/frameworks/frameworks.md

 ![Bootstrap assignment](bootstrapAssignment.png)

-_If assignment submission is required for this section of the course_: Upload the URL of your CodePen to the Canvas assignment.
+_If your section of this course requires that you submit assignments for grading_: Upload the URL of your CodePen to the Canvas assignment.